Thanksgiving Stuffing

 Technically it’s a dressing, because it’s made outside of the bird, but you can certainly put this into your turkey cavity if you prefer.

-Yes.
+Yes, and I will often assemble it before Thanksgiving day.
 First of all, you can stale the bread a month in advance, by leaving the cubes out overnight, then putting them into a bag and storing in the freezer.
-You can also assemble the dish the day before, then bake when you’re ready.
+You can also assemble the dish the day before, cover it with plastic wrap, then bake when you’re ready on the big day.
 It may need an extra 5 to 10 minutes in the oven if it’s straight cold from the fridge.

 Keep in the fridge in an airtight container for up to 5 days.